Courses & Units

 This unit provides students with knowledge and skills required to analyse and design marine thermo-fluid engineering equipment.
-A problem-based learning approach is used through two design projects to provide real engineering design tasks.
+A problem-based learning approach is used through three design projects to provide real engineering design tasks.
 Students are introduced to individual component design criteria and the relevant classification society design rules.
-It builds on the knowledge gained in Thermal Engineering, Fluid Mechanics and Marine Thermal Energy Systems.
+It builds on the knowledge gained in Thermal Engineering, Fluid Mechanics and Marine Engineering Systems.

 |Unit name||Maritime Engineering Design|